 Then I reached my breaking point and realized that I was a tired, inactive, malnourished and unhappy mess.

 As I started writing Weightless, I was getting much better, but I still had a very narrow view of self-care.
-Then, my friend and fellow blogger Christie from Nourishing Circle taught me an important lesson.
+Then, my friend and fellow blogger Christie Inge taught me an important lesson.

 Like she always says, “Self-care is more than bubble baths and good books.”
 For instance, she believes that creating and sustaining solid boundaries is also part and parcel.
 I had no clue!

 Recently, I came across a great chapter in the Handbook of Girls’ and Women’s Psychological Health: Gender and Well-Being Across the Life Span that speaks to the many layers of self-care.
 It’s written by Carol Williams-Nickelson, Psy.D, who I’ve had the pleasure of interviewing several times now for Psych Central.

 In her chapter, “Balanced Living Through Self-Care,” Williams-Nickelson outlines seven types of self-care.
 All of these contribute in one away or another to a positive body image, good health and emotional well-being.

 When you have some time, jot down these types, and then consider what you’re doing to fulfill each one.
 Are you lacking in one area?
 No problem!
 What can you do to work on that?
 What activities truly make you happy?